UBC-MDS/Crime_Prediction_Vancouver/README.md

 ### Docker

 **Note for Mac M1 users:** There are known compatibility issues running dockers on Mac M1.
-User can run the usual docker command with increased resources in Docker Desktop.
+User can run with the usual command by increasing resources in the Docker Desktop.
 However it severely impacts the machine’s performance.
 To run, add an argument –platform linux/amd64 for the docker run commands.

 <u>**Run analysis and render report**</u>